EyalDelarea/NodeTask/README.md

 Backend Exercise querying API with NodeJS-Express.

-Endpoints:
-/actors : query every actor in the Dataset which Marvel movie is he acting at.
+End-points:

+/actors : Which Marvel movies did each actor play in.

-/actors/:name - query only specific actor to see which Marvel movies does he act in.
+/actors/:name - Query only specific actor to see which Marvel movies did he act on.

+/moreThanOne - Actors who played more than one Marvel character